thewtex/thesis/plaque_strain/plaque_strain.rst

 the finest level is at the original image resolution, the overall motion tracking method is often quicker than a single non-hierarchical registration.
-By initializing the search close to the true displacements at finer levels, the solution space that must be examined in a more computationally taxing settings is greatly reduced.
+By initializing the search close to the true displacements at finer levels, the solution space that must be examined in a more computationally taxing setting is greatly reduced.
 Also, local minima in the solution associated with the high frequency content in the fine resolution images are avoided.
 This improves robustness of the algorithm.